 Similarly, companies will not be allowed to use their followers’ details, such as emails, for an email campaign.
 In fact, personal data can be used only after acquiring explicit consent from the data subject.
 It doesn’t even need to be as personal as an email address: even using social media handles in a CRM system will need the subjects’ consent.

 In a statement last month, LinkedIn clarified that the GDPR will have some effects on LinkedIn Marketing Solutions products due to some updates with their customers’ agreements.
-In particular members will have “more control over how their data is used for targeting purposes, such as their demographics and third-party data”.
-This means that LinkedIn members will have the option to opt out of allowing use of their demographic data in ad targeting.
+In particular, members will have “more control over how their data is used for targeting purposes, such as their demographics and third-party data”.
+This means that LinkedIn members will have the option to opt-out of allowing the use of their demographic data in ad targeting.
 LinkedIn will also delete personal data stored in advertisers Campaign Manager platforms if not used or inactive for 90 days.

 Here’s an interesting article on how to implement the new legal requirements on Facebook lead ad forms.